Voxelum/minecraft-launcher-core-node/CONTRIBUTE.md

 ### How user know which version they are using?

-If you run nodejs and directly require a module `require('@xmcl/core')`, the node module resolution will give you the `main` field in package json, which is the `index.cjs.js` file.
+If you run nodejs and directly require a module `require('@xmcl/core')`, the node module resolution will pick the `main` field in package json, which usually points to a file named `index.cjs.js`.

 If you using webpack, and bundle these into a single file, it will pick the `main` field if there is no esm support, or pick `module` field if the esm is supported.
 It will pick the browser file if you are built for browser.